DesenTao/baty.net-hugo/content/books.md

 1. Noir by Christopher Moore (2018-05-15)
 1. The Falling Woman by Pat Murphy (2018-05-23)
 1. So Good They Can't Ignore You by Cal Newport (2018-05-28)
+1. This Is The Way The World Ends by James K. Marrow (2018-06-05)